-After the EME period, the OE/EME subject-verb inversion syntax starts being lost.
+The observations made for OE above also hold to a large extent for early Middle English (EME, cf. Kroch & Taylor 1997).
+However, after the EME period, the OE/EME subject-verb inversion syntax starts being weakened considerably.
 This development has been extensively discussed in the literature under the label "loss of V2" (cf. e.g. Haeberli 2002a/b and references cited there).
 A central question in the literature has been why the productive OE/EME subject-verb inversion syntax was lost during the ME period.
-Various potential causes for this change have been proposed, ranging from external ones (language and dialect contact (Scandinavian/northern English); cf. e.g. Kroch and Taylor 1997, Kroch, Taylor and Ringe 2000) to internal ones (e.g. loss of empty expletive subjects; Haeberli 2002b).
-It would go beyond the scope of this paper to review these proposals in detail.
-What is essential for our purposes is that there are at least four aspects of the development of subject-verb inversion in ME that remain difficult to explain in terms of any of the accounts proposed so far.
-These four aspects are listed below:
+Various potential causes for this change have been proposed, ranging from external ones (language and dialect contact; cf. Kroch and Taylor 1997, Kroch, Taylor and Ringe 2000) to internal ones (e.g. loss of empty expletive subjects; Haeberli 2002b).
+We will return to the scenario outlined by Kroch et al. in section 4 when discussing language contact as a potential factor influencing ME syntax.
+As for the alternative explanations, we will not review them in detail here.
+What is crucial for our purposes here is simply the fact that these analyses generally do not account for at least four "side events" that occur during the general loss of productive subject-verb inversion.
+These four issues are listed below:

 - (I) In what I called "genuine V2" (GV2) contexts above, the syntax of inversion remains more or less stable throughout the history of English.
 Thus, in questions and negative contexts, fronting of a non-subject element still gives rise to inversion in PDE (e.g. When will he leave?
 Never again would I do that.).
 What has changed over time is the nature of the element that inverts with the subject (any type of verb in OE/ME, auxiliaries only in PDE), but the basic inversion property has been maintained.
-However, there are some elements that were mentioned among the GV2 contexts above that do not form part of this group any more in PDE.
-Whereas adverbs like pa, ponne ('then') (and to a lesser extent nu 'now') systematically gave rise to subject-verb inversion in OE/EME even with pronominal subjects, their descendants do not do so any more in PDE (Then did he leave).
-One of the unanswered questions with respect to the syntactic developments in ME is why pa or ponne, contrary to interrogative and negative elements, lost their ability to trigger systematic subject-verb/auxiliary inversion. - (II) A second question is based on the observation that the frequency of subject-verb inversion, although declining substantially outside GV2 contexts during ME, never drops to 0% until today.
-Some examples of PDE subject-verb inversion are given in (3) (from Bresnan 1994:78, Schmidt 1981:6/8/9, Stockwell 1984:581). - (3) a.
+However, there are some elements that were mentioned among the GV2 contexts above that do not form part of this group anymore in PDE.
+Whereas adverbs like þa, þonne ('then') (and to a lesser extent nu 'now') systematically gave rise to subject-verb inversion in OE/EME even with pronominal subjects (cf. 2c), their descendants no longer do so in PDE (\Then did he leave).
+One of the unanswered questions with respect to the syntactic developments in ME is why þa or þonne, contrary to interrogative and negative elements, lost their ability to trigger systematic subject-verb/auxiliary inversion. - (II) A second question is based on the observation that the frequency of subject-verb inversion, although declining substantially outside GV2 contexts during ME, never drops to 0% until today.
+Some examples of PDE subject-verb inversion are given in (6) (from Bresnan 1994:78, Schmidt 1980:6/8/9, Stockwell 1984:581). - (6) a.
 [Another very generous person] is Mr. McDonald. - b.
 [Plainly detectible] were the scars from his old football injury. - c.
 [In this rainforest] can be found the reclusive lyrebird. - d.
 [Across the river] lived seven dwarfs. - e.
 [Now] comes the time to make peace. - f.
 [Thus] ended his story. - g.
 [In the year 1748] died one of the most powerful of the new masters of India.

-PDE inversion can be found for example with be in contexts of predicate fronting (3a/b) and with main verbs (typically unaccusatives) in some very restricted contexts (e.g. locative inversion (3c/d), with certain clause-initial adjuncts (3e-g)).
+PDE inversion can be found for example with be in contexts of predicate fronting (6a/b) and with main verbs (typically unaccusatives) in some very restricted contexts (e.g. locative inversion (6c/d), with certain clause-initial adjuncts (6e-g)).